daira/tahoe-lafs/docs/specifications/leasedb.rst

 shnum) in this server's leasedb.
 This is the initial state.

 **STATE_COMING**: The share is being created or (if a mutable share) updated.
-The storage objects may have been at least partially written, but the storage server doesn't have confirmation that they have all been completely written.
+The store objects may have been at least partially written, but the storage server doesn't have confirmation that they have all been completely written.

-**STATE_STABLE**: The storage objects have been completely written and are not in the process of being modified or deleted by the storage server.
+**STATE_STABLE**: The store objects have been completely written and are not in the process of being modified or deleted by the storage server.
 (It could have been modified or deleted behind the back of the storage server, but if it has, the server has not noticed that yet.)
 The share may or may not